The Creation of Woman

 • The Hebrew meaning of the word ‘bone’ also means ‘substance’ or ‘self’ (Strong’s Number 6106).
 This draws attention to the insufficiency of the independent ‘self’ before God.

-• There are 57 Hebrew letters in the original text of Genesis 2:23 and the number ‘57’ is three times ‘19’ (3 x 19 = 57) where ‘19’ is the number of ‘Eve’.
-The number ‘57’ represents the entire Christian Dispensation (being the number of hours that Jesus was in the tomb) and the number three, here, speaks of the ‘threes’ representing ‘divine perfection’.
-For more details see the special paper on ‘The Gentile Pentecost’.
+• There are 57 Hebrew letters in the original text of Genesis 2:23 and the number ‘57’ is three times the number ‘19’ (3 x 19 = 57) where ‘19’ is the number of ‘Eve’.
+The number ‘57’ represents the entire Christian Dispensation (being the number of hours that Jesus was in the tomb) and the number three, here, speaks of the three days tomb-time for Messiah – which typologically represent the tomb-time for the entire Christian Dispensation before the resurrection of the Body of Christ at the Rapture.
+The ‘threes’ also represent ‘divine perfection’ – for more details see the teaching paper on ‘The Gentile Pentecost’.

 • The central word (which is also the eighth word) in Genesis 2:23 is ‘of my flesh’ and has a numerical value of ‘66’ (using Ordinal Method).
 This speaks of the restoration of the pure, pristine and apostolic word (‘of my flesh’) at the beginning (‘66’ as the 11th triangular number) of the Consummation of the Age.
 The restoration of the Word leads to resurrection (‘eight’).
 See the book ‘Unlocking the Sign Miracles of John in the Consummation of the Age’ and the chapter on ‘Water Changed to Wine (John 2:2-12) – Sign 1’.